Australian Academy of Law

 The Australian Academy of Law (AAL) is a permanent, non-government organisation devoted to the advancement of the discipline of law.
+It comprises individuals of exceptional distinction from all parts of the legal community, including academia, the practising profession, and the judiciary.

+History

+The Academy was established on 17 July 2007, following recommendations made in the Australian Law Reform Commission's report, Managing Justice: A Review of the Federal Civil Justice System.

+Description

-According to its Constitution, the Australian Academy of Law comprises individuals of exceptional distinction from all parts of the legal community, including academia, the practising profession (including private and public sector lawyers), and the judiciary.
+The Australian Academy of Law (AAL) is a permanent, non-government organisation devoted to the advancement of the discipline of law.
+According to its Constitution, According to its Constitution, the Australian Academy of Law comprises individuals of exceptional distinction from all parts of the legal community, including academia, the practising profession (including private and public sector lawyers), and the judiciary.

 The Academy is registered under the Australian Charities and Not-for-profits Commission Act 2012 (Cth).
 The Academy was a Deductible Gift Recipient until 30 June 2025, specifically listed in Division 30 of the Income Tax Assessment Act 1997 (Cth).
-It has applied to have that DGR status renewed, with effect from 1 July 2025.

-The Academy was established on 17 July 2007, following recommendations made in the Australian Law Reform Commission's report, Managing Justice: A Review of the Federal Civil Justice System.
+That specific listing has now been renewed for gifts made after 30 June 2026 and before 1 July 2031.
+Donations to the AAL are therefore once again tax deductible.

 Patrons

-The Foundation Patron of the Academy was Chief Justice Murray Gleeson AC, Chief Justice of Australia.
+The foundation patron of the Academy was Murray Gleeson, Chief Justice of Australia.

-The second Patron of the Academy was Chief Justice Robert French AC, Chief Justice of Australia.
+The second patron of the Academy was Robert French, Chief Justice of Australia.

-The third Patron of the Academy was Chief Justice Susan Kiefel AC, Chief Justice of Australia.
+The third patron of the Academy was Chief Justice Susan Kiefel.

-The fourth and present Patron of the Academy is the Hon Stephen Gageler AC, Chief Justice of Australia.
+The fourth and present patron of the Academy is Chief Justice Stephen Gageler AC, Chief Justice of Australia.